acook/blacklight/README.markdown

 - [JS-FORTH](https://repl.it/languages/forth) - fun to play around with in your browser
 - [Factor](https://en.wikipedia.org/wiki/Factor_(programming_language)) - a cool modern concatenative language
 - [Postscript](https://en.wikipedia.org/wiki/PostScript) - most printers use Postscript to do their jobs

+blacklight is influenced by Forth, REBOL, Factor, Self, and Redis.